akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 They walked.

 The guards followed at a distance—far enough to be respectful, close enough to be protective.
-Godfrey had offered her his horse, but the thought of sitting on that tall, sleek animal, of being lifted up by a prince in front of soldiers... her face had gone hot just imagining it.
+Godfrey had offered her his horse, but the thought of sitting on that tall, sleek animal, of being lifted up by a prince in front of soldiers… her face had gone hot just imagining it.

-**Beatrice:** "I'll walk."
+"I'll walk."

 And so they walked.

 For a long time, neither spoke.
 The road crunched under their feet.
 Goosie rustled in her basket.
 The forest breathed around them.

 Finally, Godfrey spoke.

-**Godfrey:** "The goose.
+"The goose.
 What's its name?"

 She glanced at him sharply, searching for mockery.
 Found none.

-**Beatrice:** "Goosie."
+"Goosie."

-**Godfrey:** "Goosie."
+"Goosie."
 He nodded, considering it seriously.
 "That's a good name.
 Simple.
 She knows who she is."

 Beatrice didn't know what to make of that.

 ---

-After another silence, she asked: "Do you always escort peasants home?"
+After another silence, she asked, "Do you always escort peasants home?"

 He almost laughed, then stopped himself.

-**Godfrey:** "No. I've never escorted anyone anywhere."
+"No. I've never escorted anyone anywhere."
 A pause.
-"I mostly just... watch."
+"I mostly just… watch."

 She remembered him by the pillar.
 Watching.

-**Beatrice:** "Why?"
+"Why?"

-**Godfrey:** "It's safer.
+He shrugged.
+"It's safer.
 No one expects much from you if all you ever do is watch."

 She filed that away.
 It wasn't what a prince was supposed to say.